-On behalf of each Fund, the Manager and the custodian (a "Custodian") specified in the below table have entered into a custodian agreement (the "Custodian Agreement"), whereby the Custodian has agreed to act as custodian for each Fund and to provide safekeeping and custodian services in respect of such Fund's property.
+On behalf of each Fund, the Manager and each custodian (each, a "Custodian") specified in the below table have entered into a custodian agreement (each, a "Custodian Agreement") with respect to the applicable Fund(s), whereby the Custodian has agreed to act as custodian for the applicable Fund(s) and to provide safekeeping and custodian services in respect of each such Fund's property.

-Fund Custodian Date Custodian Agreement entered into NewGen Alternative Income Fund CIBC World Markets Inc. January 2, 2019 NewGen Focused Alpha Fund CIBC World Markets Inc. January 29, 2021
+Fund Custodian Date Custodian Agreement Entered Into NewGen Alternative Income Fund CIBC World Markets Inc. January 2, 2019, as amended BMO Nesbitt Burns Inc. February 5, 2024 NewGen Focused Alpha Fund CIBC World Markets Inc. January 29, 2021, as amended